Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 Wondering how I got £50,000 to buy premium bonds?

 In the last few years, I have won a huge amount of money matched betting.
 This is some of it.
 That’s right, some of it.
 We also had nice holidays, had lovely days out and treated ourselves to a few new things.
 We’ve been able to buy a car, not worry about job security and generally just feel much happier in our lives knowing that we have this money sitting in premium bonds.
 We’ve even started investing for our daughter now, in the hope that one day she’ll have a huge win with her premium bonds!

 I’ve also made money from all my usual favourite ways to make money online.
 I’m careful with our money these days.
 We do enjoy some nice treats but we also work on being frugal and saving hard.
 Since I started this post we’ve been saving all of these winnings and other money too.
 All to complete our goal to be mortgage free before 40.
-Looks like it is going to be a breeze now!
+Looks like it is going to be achievable now!